Ridgway

 Venues

-Hartwell Park is the primary location with satellite locations along Sherman St., Clinton St., the fairgrounds, library, and Ranch History Museum.
+A major goal of this project is to make Ridgway a short term destination for tourists and help local businesses.
+Hartwell Park would be the primary location with satellite locations along Sherman St., Clinton St., the fairgrounds, library, and Ranch History Museum.
 In addition, some “strays” could be displayed at Fellin Park near the Ouray city pool to promote the event and encourage people to stop in Ridgway.

 Budget

-Each life-size horse costs $1,500 and we would need to have at least 15 animals for a worthy event.
-A budget of $50,000 is necessary to cover associated costs such as shipping, and advertising.
-We will need to secure funds by July, 2025 through contributions raised through grants, businesses, organizations, and individuals (via local collection jars, GoFundMe and a website).
+Each life-size horse costs approximately $1,800 and we would need to have at least 12 animals for a worthy event.
+A budget of about $50,000 is necessary to cover associated costs such as fabrication, shipping, artists stipends, installation and advertising.
+We will need to secure funds by August of any year (to present an event the following summer) through contributions raised through grants, businesses, organizations, and individuals (via local collection jars, GoFundMe and a website).

 Ponies in the Park project